awsdocs/aws-config-developer-guide/doc_source/s3-bucket-ssl-requests-only.md

 # s3\-bucket\-ssl\-requests\-only<a name="s3-bucket-ssl-requests-only"></a>

-Checks whether S3 buckets have policies that require requests to use Secure Socket Layer \(SSL\)\.
+Checks if S3 buckets have policies that require requests to use Secure Socket Layer \(SSL\)\.
+The rule is COMPLIANT if buckets explicitly deny access to HTTP requests\.
+The rule is NON\_COMPLIANT if bucket policies allow HTTP requests\.

 **Identifier:** S3\_BUCKET\_SSL\_REQUESTS\_ONLY